Deificz/Memory-Game/README.md

 # Memory Game

-A web-based game app wherein players guess the same card from the card set throughout the given rounds.
+A web-based game app wherein players should not choose the same card from the card set throughout the given rounds.

 Tech stack used:
   -  HTML